microsoft/react-native-code-push/README.md

 Next, as with all other React Native plugins, the integration experience is different for iOS and Android, so perform the following setup steps depending on which platform(s) you are targetting.

 ## iOS Setup

+*NOTE: these instructions only apply to version 1.7.2-beta and above of the plugin.
+For setup instructions pertaining to older versions, please refer to [this version of the docs](https://github.com/Microsoft/react-native-code-push/blob/28c4f2dd03448c393445800a5e0d828b69a614e3/README.md).*

 Once you've acquired the CodePush plugin, you need to integrate it into the Xcode project of your React Native app.